SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 ### Policy-Level Implementation

-The phases and metrics can be implemented as policies inside a larger reasoning system.
+The phases, metrics, and balancer can be implemented as policies inside a larger reasoning system.

 Example: